oconnor663/jacko.io/posts/async_futures.md

 async/await exists as a language feature.[^unsafe_stuff]

 [^two_reasons]: That's what keeps us from printing the end message more than
-    once, and also from breaking the rule about polling the `Sleep` future again after it returns `Ready`. `Sleep` happens to be lenient about this (it'll just return `Ready` again), but compiler-generated `async fn` futures panic if we break that rule, and [some futures][fuse] never return `Ready` again.
+    once, and also from breaking the very same rule by polling the `Sleep` future again after it returned `Ready`. `Sleep` happens to be lenient about this (it'll just return `Ready` again), but compiler-generated `async fn` futures panic if we break this rule, and [some futures][fuse] never return `Ready` again.

 [fuse]: https://docs.rs/futures/latest/futures/future/trait.FutureExt.html#method.fuse